pointfreeco/pointfreeco/README.md

 ## Getting started

 The repo contains an extensive test suite and some playgrounds to explore.
-You can get this running by.
+To get things running:

   * Make sure [Xcode](https://developer.apple.com/xcode/) is installed!